Extradition - a brief guide

 The fact that either an arrest warrant has been issued or that the person has been convicted in the foreign state

-The first category includes European countries which aren't part of the European Arrest Warrant system (for example Norway and Croatia), and also many non-European countries including Canada, the US, Australia, New Zealand, South Africa and Russia.
+The first category, known as Type A countries includes European countries which aren't part of the European Arrest Warrant system (for example Norway and Croatia), and also many non-European countries including Canada, the US, Australia, New Zealand, South Africa and Russia.
 These countries do not have to show the strength of the case against the person, but must provide details of the case in the foreign country.

-In the second category, which includes extradition treaty countries from farther away in areas such as Africa, Asia, South and Central America, and the Caribbean, the judge has to be satisfied that there is a prima facie case.
+In the second category, known as Type B countries, which includes extradition treaty countries from farther away in areas such as Africa, Asia, South and Central America, and the Caribbean, the judge has to be satisfied that there is a prima facie case.
 This means that the case is strong enough to require an explanation from the defendant or, put another way, that a court would be entitled to reach a guilty verdict on the prosecution's evidence if no defence were put forward.
 Extradition cases involving this category of country (which includes, for example, Jamaica, Morocco, Egypt, Nigeria, India, Pakistan, and Thailand) can be fought on the strength of the evidence.
 The UK court must be persuaded that the case against the defendant has some real basis before extraditing.
+In this scenario, extradition solicitors who have experience of fighting criminal cases is advantageous.

 Of course, the usual bars to someone being extradited apply, including the rule against double jeopardy, and extraneous concerns.
 Human rights issues, and the so-called ‘dual criminality test' may also prevent extradition from the UK.

-If the court has authorised extradition, in cases where there is no European Arrest Warrant, the Home Secretary must consider whether to allow extradition.
+If the court has authorised extradition, in respect of Category 2 territories, the Home Secretary must consider whether to allow extradition.
 He or she must consider whether the death penalty may be given in the foreign country, and if so must refuse extradition unless the country gives reassurances that the death penalty will not be used.
 The Home Secretary will also refuse extradition unless he or she is sure that there are rules in the foreign country to stop the person from being tried for any extra offences which weren't included within the extradition request.

 There is a presumption in favour of bail in extradition proceedings where there has not yet been a conviction in the foreign country.
 The foreign country (usually represented by the CPS), will often try to prevent this, by making objections in court on the basis of the likelihood that the person will not attend.
 Because there is often an accusation that the person has ‘escaped justice' in the original country, this may be quite persuasive to a judge.
 Because of this, evidence of ties to the UK and their family life here can be particularly important.
 The court will also often require security (a cash deposit paid into court) before considering allowing bail.